openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 nomodeset blacklist=radeon 3

-Don™t panic you will be land to a console, open it with root account to install fglrx.
+Donâ€™t panic you will be land to a console, open it with root account to install fglrx.
 Search the software you want for example under openSUSE 11.4